eugenefvdm/rust/README.md

 cargo run --example hostman search_email <server> <email>
 ```

-- Search a server for all emails going TO a person housed on that server.
+- Search a remote Postfix server for all emails going TO a person housed on that server.
 This utility will first present `pass` events and then local Postfix quemanager deliveries.

 ### Main Demo